 After studying a degree in health, many jobs that you can go on to do will often be in the NHS.
 You might already have experience of working for the NHS before coming to university too, so you will know just how inspiring and motivating it is to be part of.

-We asked some of our students what inspired them to study a healthcare related degree and what they love most about working for the NHS…
+We asked Paramedic Science student, Carl what inspires him to study a healthcare related degree and what he loves most about working for the NHS…

 “The reason I got into this field initially was because a very good friend of mine who happened to have short term memory problems and hearing issues always wanted to work in a care setting.
 She tried for years and eventually found a job as a carer for elderly people with dementia.
 Unfortunately, her happiness in her new role was short lived as she tragically passed away from a brain tumour a few months later.
 This made me reassess my own life and I concluded that if I can help others like she wanted, then every person I would treat would have been someone she would have treated.